Tito4567/Broadcast/README.md

 12/16/18
 I am using an API called JavaFx.
 It doesn't use as many image compression files as I thought.
 I will have to find another or make my own.

+1/14/2019
+Tonight I added the opencv api.
+This api has a .dll file that will allow access to the camera.
+The camera is working, I'm going ot have to implement J2EE to send stream to peer computer.
+I also have to set up the the JFrame design.